hm-lang/core/proposals/README.md

 tokenMatcher := {
     @reset(Name: str = "")
-    # don't have to restore the TokenIndex to the correct state,
+    # don't have to restore the token array Index to the correct state,
     # consume as many tokens as you like here.  make sure to go
-    # through "Grammar match(...)" in order to fix Token Index
+    # through "Grammar match(...)" in order to restore the Index
     # in case of a bad match.  @private so that only Grammar can call.
     @private
-    ::match(@@Token Index, Token Array: token_): bool
+    ::match(@@Index, Array: token_): bool
 }

 grammarMatcher := tokenMatcher | grammarElement | token